feather-rs/feather/docs/architecture.md

 or to internal entities like the "console entity."
 In general, you don't have to worry about this distinction.

+### Commonly used components

+This is a list of components that are frequently accessed throughout the codebase.
+* `Position`
+* `Gamemode` for players
+* `Name` - player's username (not for other entities)
+* `CustomName` - entity's custom name (not for players)
+* `Inventory`
+* `Window` - wraps one or more `Inventory`s that the player is looking at right now.
+In a chest, for example, a player's window would wrap the player inventory and the chest inventory.

 ### Crate Structure

 Feather is a complex codebase with multiple components.
 To improve modularity and reusability, we've